nervosnetwork/rfcs/rfcs/0021-ckb-address-format/0021-ckb-address-format.md

 ### Deprecated Short Payload Format

-Short payload format is a compact format which identifies common used code_hash by 1 byte code_hash_index instead of 32 bytes code_hash.
+Short payload format is a compact format which identifies common used [code_hash][system-script-list] by 1 byte code_hash_index instead of 32 bytes code_hash.
 The encode rule of short payload format is Bech32.

 ```c